Misleading health copywriting is something we see all too often, whether on Facebook, online ads, print ads, TV ads – you name it.

 I’m not (only) talking about simple grammatical errors.
 Online health copywriting is filled with examples of spiels and tidbits of information that subtly or deliberately misinform the reader.

-Key offenders are often product-related, but even reputable medical organisations can fall victim to inaccurate or misleading copywriting.
+Key offenders are often product-related, peppered with health buzzwords, but even reputable medical organisations can fall victim to inaccurate or misleading copywriting.

 It’s often the case that these powerful statements, carefully crafted to meet the confines of an impossibly short advertising word limit (and designed to entice a user to click without a second thought), often omit crucial facts and don’t make sense.

-This picture, I believe, is an example of misleading editorial.
+This picture is an example of a misleading editorial.

 So let’s take a look at this ad in detail.
 A 40% greater chance.
-Than what?
-Than if a woman was to try and conceive naturally?
+Greater than what – if a woman was to try and conceive naturally?
 For 6 months?
 One year?
 With the same or multiple partners?

 The use of the word ‘offers’ also makes me feel uneasy, because, as we know with fertility, there are no guarantees.